lmburns/lf.nvim/README.md

       -- nil, -- this is the path to open Lf (nil means CWD) -- this argument is optional see `.start` below {
-        -- Pass any options (if any) that you would like dir = "", -- directory where `lf` starts ('gwd' is git-working-directory) direction = "float", -- window type: float horizontal vertical border = "double", -- border kind: single double shadow curved
+        -- Pass options (if any) that you would like dir = "", -- directory where `lf` starts ('gwd' is git-working-directory) direction = "float", -- window type: float horizontal vertical border = "double", -- border kind: single double shadow curved